memonsahil/path-tracker/README.md

 # tracks
-An app to map your location and save you tracks.
+An app to map your location and save your tracks, built using React Native.